SalesforceCommerceCloud/b2c-crm-sync/README.md

 b2c-crm-sync is designed to work with existing B2C Commerce storefronts.
 In the event that you do not have a storefront, you can use the existing leverage [Salesforce's Storefront Reference Architecture](https://trailhead.salesforce.com/content/learn/modules/cc-digital-for-developers) storefronts provided by Salesforce.
 The RefArch and RefArchGlobal storefronts can be installed in any B2C Commerce sandbox using these instructions.

 > If you have a B2C Commerce Sandbox, you can install the latest SFRA Build from the Administration Menu.
-This **will not impact any other sites** you may have setup in your sandbox environment.
+This **will not impact any other sites** that may already exist in your sandbox environment.

 1. Open the Business Manager Administration Menu.
 2. Under Site Development, select the `Site Import / Export` menu option.
 3. In the import section, select `Storefront Reference Architecture Demo Sites` and click the `Import` Button to continue.
 4. Select which SFRA build you'd like to leverage, scroll down to the bottom of the page and click the `Deploy` Button to install the site.

 > If you are new to B2C Commerce, please use the default SFRA build to deploy in your sandbox.
-The deploy and setup process takes about 10 minutes, and your sandbox environment will notify you via email when the deployment is complete and the SFRA storefronts are configured.
+The deployment and setup process takes about 10 minutes, and your sandbox environment will notify you via email when the deployment is complete.

 ##### Setup the RefArchGlobal Site to Use Its Own CustomerList